kubedb/docs/docs/guides/postgres/branch/same-cluster/index.md

 (3 rows)
 ```

-All 1000 rows are there, byte-for-byte as they were on the source when the snapshot was taken.
+All 1000 rows captured in the snapshot are present on the branch.

 ## Verify the Branch Is Isolated